deltaDNA/android-sdk/README.md

 * `Application` instance
 * `environmentKey`, a unique 32 character string assigned to your application.
 You will be assigned separate application keys for development and production builds of your game.
 You will need to change the environment key that you initialise the SDK with as you move from development and testing to production.
 * `collectUrl`, this is the address of the server that will be collecting your events.
 * `engageUrl`, this is the address of the server that will provide real-time A/B Testing and Targeting.
-This is only required if your game uses these features.
 ```java
 public class MyApplication extends Application {